Budibase/website/content/blog/inside-it/in-house-development-examples.md

 The only way to do this is if they can build solutions faster.

 Because of this, more and more businesses are turning to low-code development to speed up turnaround times, thereby cutting down on the labor costs of building solutions.
+For instance, we can eliminate the need for outsourcing teams when we empower non-technical colleagues like project managers or database administrators to build solutions.

 We’ll see how Budibase is transforming the way businesses build solutions for a wide range of business problems a little bit later.